 Rural Isolation: The rural isolation, coupled with the poverty that exists in the San Luis Valley, makes it difficult to acquire and maintain ongoing financial support to afford critical human services.
 La Puente Enterprises generates earned income that helps support La Puente programs providing opportunities for job training and employment for the homeless and low-income residents.

 Homelessness: Rural homelessness is a silent epidemic afflicting thousands of individuals and families every year.
 Unique economic, sociological, and geographical factors contribute to the causes of rural homelessness, and without outside help the ranks of the rural homeless in San Luis Valley will continue to grow.

 The group will have the chance to hike at Great Sand Dune National Monument, visit local natural hot springs, or take a trip to northern New Mexico.
 The group will work with La Puente’s homeless shelter.
 Past groups have done painting and landscaping, gleaned vegetables from local fields, and helped with renovation projects.
-The group also will cook, serve, and eat meals with the homeless men, women, and children who are guests at La Puente.
+The group also will cook, serve, and eat meals with men, women, and children experiencing homelessness, who are guests at La Puente.
 Good physical condition is recommended.